john-light/validity-rollups/validity_rollups_on_bitcoin.md

 One category of smart contract whose positive uses have been discussed at length by researchers but whose potential for harm has arguably been under-explored is the "SPV bridge" (also referred to as a "hashrate escrow") and the similar category of "optimistic" smart contracts.[107, 108] These smart contracts are similar in that their users "trust" the hashpower majority to not "steal" funds held in the smart contract.
 In this context, it is not the potential for theft by miners that makes the smart contract harmful (though that would of course be harmful to the specific victims of the theft).
 Rather, it is _the enabling incentive to collude to effectuate the theft_ that makes the contract potentially harmful _to the security of the blockchain itself_.
 By creating an incentive to collude to form a hostile majority where no such incentive would otherwise exist, the SPV bridge and similar contracts can be considered to be directly undermining the otherwise honest, correct, incentive-compatible operation of Nakamoto consensus.

 Implicit in the categorization of such SPV bridge and optimistic contracts as harmful is the assumption that they do in fact incentivize miners to collude to form a hostile majority.
 However empirical observation has shown that miners have not yet colluded to steal despite such contracts existing, suggesting there is some other counter- or dis-incentive preventing them from doing so.[109]
 It's also possible that there's simply a tipping point that has yet to be reached and it's only a matter of time before the collusion and theft these contracts incentivize finally occurs.
 With such contracts having already been deployed in the wild, only time will tell what harm or lack thereof they do to their host networks.
 Once again, more time and research is needed.

+**Fully-automated totalitarianism**

+Here we again reference the rollup designs from Section 5 that require the use of recursive covenants.
+The defining quality of a recursive covenant is that it not only defines the conditions under which a UTXO locked in the covenant script can be spent, but it also defines the type of script that the UTXO can be encumbered by after it is spent (hence the name "recursive" covenant).
+In theory, a recursive covenant can require a UTXO to be locked into the same type of restrictive script forever, no matter how many times the UTXO is spent.

+Some commentators have cited the recursive restrictions enabled by recursive covenants as justification for pushing back on the implementation of covenants in bitcoin.[110, 111] They point out that this capability could be used by totalitarian governments to force bitcoin users in their jurisdictions to lock their satoshis into recursive covenants where the government has programmed in their control of the satoshis in perpetuity.
+While that would indeed be technically possible to implement with recursive covenants, that is only one way that such controls could be implemented.

+It is currently possible for governments to implement restrictions on how the satoshis owned by their citizens can be transferred, and in a much more flexible way than recursive covenants allow, using a type of smart contract that has been standard in bitcoin for over a decade: multisig.[112]
+The basic idea is that the government would require satoshis owned by their citizens to be encumbered by a multisig script that requires a signature from both a government-controlled private keys and the actual owner's private key in order to transfer the satoshis to another address.
+Before the government co-signs the transaction, the computer that has control of the government's private key will check to make sure that the transaction is following a transfer policy that is defined offchain in a normal text file that is stored on the government's computer.
+If the transaction complies with this transfer policy, then the government computer will co-sign the transaction.
+If the transaction does not comply with the transfer policy (for example, by trying to transfer satoshis to an address that the government has not approved) then the government copmuter will not co-sign the transaction and the transaction will effectively be blocked.
+If the government ever wants to update their transfer policy to add or remove restrictions, then it's as simple as updating the offchain text file that defines the policy.

+A working example showing how transfer restrictions can be implemented using multisig is found in Blockstream AMP, a platform developed by the company Blockstream to support the managed issuance and transfer of assets on the Liquid blockchain.[113]
+Despite the Liquid blockchain already having support for recursive covenants, Blockstream still decided to implement transfer restrictions using multisig.
+Blockstream explains in their documentation that transfer restrictions implemented at the smart contract level are "very difficult to adapt to fast-moving regulations worldwide".[114]
+In contrast, "Blockstream AMP implements transfer restrictions through a simple multisig authorizer setup, providing [the user] with flexibility to adapt to shifting regulations."[ibid]

+Implementing spending restrictions offchain using multisig would enable the government to change the restrictions whenever they want and make the restrictions as complex as they want.
+If the government implemented the restrictions directly in a smart contract using a recursive covenant, then their restrictions would be constrained by the size limits and capabilities of bitcoin Script.
+Allowing for the possibility of changing the transfer restrictions, to mirror the inevitable changes in offchain government policy, would require additional script complexity.

+If support for recursive covenants was added to bitcoin, and a government wanted to implement totalitarian controls over how its citizens could transfer their satoshis, they would be more likely to implement such controls using multisig, not recursive covenants, due to the flexibility offered by offchain transfer policies.
+In any case, the takeaway here is that, contrary to popular belief, from a practical standpoint recursive covenants do not introduce any new risks when it comes to government-enforced transfer restrictions.

 ### 6.5 Provoking authoritarians
 While the very existence of bitcoin itself is a provocation toward authoritarians who seek to control how other people earn, save, and spend money, validity rollups could add whole new provocative dimensions to bitcoin.